 Quite how fast the Australian construction industry recovers remains to be seen, but with continued supply chain disruption expected (albeit smaller than the disruption in 2020), inflationary concerns on the horizon and an expected increase to interest rates which have been at an all time low, and Australia could be heading for the perfect storm that could lead construction companies to borrow short-term funds to meet the rising demand.
 If inflation does rear its ugly head, and with it interest rates rise, we’ll be looking at many construction businesses in Australia trying to refinance their debt to keep afloat.

 In either case, the coming years will be massive for non-bank construction financing.
 Lend, Australia’s biggest online loan matcher, is constantly building up its list of lending partners in this specific sector of construction finance.

 Commercial Construction Loans Comparison & What To Expect

-If a business has a concise construction plan, including construction timelines, a realistic Gross Development Value (GDV) assessment and a good credit history, it is possible to secure construction finance in as little as 24-48 hours.
+If a business has a concise construction plan, including construction timelines, a realistic cost assessment and a good credit history, it is possible to secure construction finance in as little as 24-48 hours.
 If a project is considered more risky or larger in scale then financing can take a little longer.
 That’s not to say it’s not possible though as one of the biggest benefits to commercial construction financing is it can allow businesses to take on larger projects and reach a new level.